Brett Ekkens

 Brett Ekkens (born October 16, 1989) is an American college football coach.
 He is the head football coach for Tiffin University, a position he has held since 2024.
 He also coached for Mount Union, Akron, Indiana Wesleyan, and Saginaw Valley State.
 He played college football for Mount Union as a center.

+Coaching career

+On February 20, 2026, Ekkens was hired to serve as an offensive quality control coach for the Arizona Cardinals under new head coach Mike LaFleur.